FrontTribe/typesense-search/docs/api/search.md

 ## Collection-Specific Search

 Search within a specific collection.
+This is used by the `HeadlessSearchInput` component when the `collection` prop is provided.

 ### GET /api/search/{collection}